Vaibhav24upadhyay/Projects/README.md

 <br>
 ![Untitled design-4](https://raw.githubusercontent.com/Vaibhav24upadhyay/Projects/main/Shortest_Route_Visualizer_info/Snapshot%204.jpeg)
 <br>
+## 📒 Libraries Used In Project
-* OSMNX <br>
+* OSMNX
 * Folium
 * Numpy
 * Json
 * Matplotlib

-* Still there are some features to complete as well as to implement, If you find this app intresting than hit me up; I will be glad to work with you.
+* Still there are some features to complete as well as to implement, If you find this app intresting than hit me up.
+I will be glad to work with you.

 <!--
 <p align="center" width="100%">